- Family involvement is paramount to successfully assessing students at home.

 Looking for more information and resources?

-Curriculum Associates’ Teaching and Learning in 2020 hub has guidance, tips, and tools for leaders and educators.LEARN MORE
+Curriculum Associates’ Distance Learning hub has guidance, tips, and tools for leaders and educators.LEARN MORE

 Distance-Learning Success: How Schools Use Zoom to Proctor Assessments